keybase/search/README.md

 go run main.go --enable_logger
 ```

-The clients have a defualt mount point of `.client_fs/` and the server has a
+The clients have a default storage directory of `.client_fs/` and the server has
-default mount point of `.server_fs/`.
+a default directory of `.server_fs/`.
 Use `go run main.go --help` to see other
 configurable parameters.

 A list of commands currently supported: